How To: Claim Compensation for an Asbestos Related Illness

 After we have made any Government claims, we will then look into making a Civil Claim for you.
 There is no automatic entitlement to compensation, so we will need to prove that you are entitled.

 The process for this is as follows:

-- We accept claims from spouses, partners or dependants of lost loved ones through an asbestos disease.
-We can also take over cases from other solicitors for whatever reason and can advise you on any costs implications of changing solicitor.
-We have never come across a case where there have been any costs consequences in changing law firm
+- We accept claims from spouses of lost loved ones through an Asbestos disease.
+We can also take over cases from other solicitors for whatever reason.

-- We can also advise on the process of an inquest relating to an asbestos disease and upon request, attend with the family for support and representation if required
+- We can also advise on the process of an inquest related to an asbestos related disease

 What Are Your Next Steps?

-Simpson Millar is committed to helping victims of asbestos related disease; our Internal Service Level Agreements (SLAs) ensures involvement from the team as a whole.
+Simpson Millar is committed to helping victims of Asbestos related disease; our Internal Service Level Agreements (SLAs) ensure involvement from the team as a whole.
 In more complex cases, this is particularly important and means that we can accept instructions on difficult, low level exposure cases where a range of expertise is required.

-If you're concerned that you've got an asbestos related disease but are unsure about what to do, or how to make a claim, we will guide you through the uncertainty and are always on hand to ensure that you are supported at all times.
+If you're concerned that you've got an Asbestos related disease but aren't sure what to do, or how to make a claim we will guide you through the uncertainty, always on hand to ensure that you're supported at all times.